Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Views.md

 #### Image property

-Cards support an optional cover image, which is [[Properties|property]] that's displayed as an image at the top of the card.
+Cards support an optional cover image, which is [[Eigenschaften|property]] that's displayed as an image at the top of the card.
 The property can be any of the following:

 - A link to a local attachment `"[[link/to/attachment.jpg]]"`
 - An external link (URL)